mmennis/RailsPetClinic/README.markdown

 Chef solo cookbooks are provided to ease setup on a new server to demonstrate load.
 You should be able to bootstrap the entire set of requirements quickly.

 * Check out the code onto your server, then run `git submodule update --init` to load the remote cookbooks.
 * Then cd to deploy/, and run install.sh as root.
 This should install chef, ruby, and other prereqs, then install the whole shebang to run the pet clinic app, including mysql, nginx, and monit.
+When the install run completes you'll have another checkout in `/web_apps/rails_pet_clinic`, the actual site will be hosted from there.

  Running Load